Lakshya-Kejriwal/Yelp_Hybrid_Recommender_System/README.md

 ### Instructions

-* To run the collaborative filtering models run the `Collaborative_Models.jar` along with the following arguments
+* To run the collaborative filtering models run the `Collaborative_Models.jar` along with the following arguments.

 # 2. Content Based